-Early competitive swimmers trained little or never.
+Early competitive swimmers did little to no training.
 British Charles Steadman, the swimming champion of the 1840s, revealed in his 1867 book Swimming that he never trained.
-The water didn’t attract him, but he liked to impress other British aristocrats.
+The water didn’t attract him, but he did like to impress other British aristocrats.

-Over time, people started competing over given distances, which led to competitive swimmers trying to break records.
+Over time, people started competing over set distances, which led to competitive swimmers trying to break records.
 This is why they and their coaches were always looking for ways to improve their times.
-Arne Borg, the long-distance king of the 1920s, primarily got his endurance training by playing water polo.
+Arne Borg, the long-distance king of the 1920s, got his endurance training primarily by playing water polo.
 But he also engaged in more organized swim training.
-For instance, we know that while preparing for the 1928 Olympics, he swam 8 x 200 meters as fast as he could.
-Warming up or other forms of swimming was out of the question, and it’s in fact very likely that he had a cigar or something cheaper to smoke after his workout.
+For instance, we know that while preparing for the 1928 Olympics, he swam the 8 x 200m as fast as he could.
+Warming up or other forms of swimming was out of the question, and it’s very likely that he had a cigar or something cheaper to smoke after his workout.

 In the decades following Arne Borg, training was revolutionized with the help of research.
-Swimming coaches and researchers spent a great deal of time studying how runners trained, and the methods they developed were a mixture of science and “trial and error.”
+Swimming coaches and researchers spent a great deal of time studying how runners trained, and the methods they developed were a mixture of science and trial and error.

 One could argue that the overload principle sums up the scientific discoveries over the years.
-Two researchers who didn’t have anything to do with swimming laid the foundation for this research.
-One was an orthopedist who rehabilitated soldiers injured in war, while the other was a Hungarian chemist living in exile in the United States.
+Two researchers unaffiliated with swimming laid the foundation for this research.
+One was an orthopedist who rehabilitated soldiers injured in war; the other was a Hungarian chemist living in exile in the United States.

-The physician Thomas DeLorme took care of soldiers who’d survived their dreadful military service in the Second World War, but at the same time having been injured so badly that they needed a long time to recover.
-DeLorme experimented with a new type of training: The war veterans were to lift heavy weights ten times, rest and then repeat the exercise for an additional two sets.
-At the next training session, they were to put on additional weights on the barbell.
-DeLorme noticed that when the war veterans lifted weights close to their maximum capacity, things started to happen with their muscles, which made them adapt to the next time they had to lift weights.
+The physician Thomas DeLorme managed the long-term recovery of badly injured soldiers who’d survived their dreadful military service in the Second World War.
+DeLorme experimented with a new type of training for rehabilitation: the war veterans were to lift heavy weights 10 times, rest and then repeat the exercise for an additional two sets.
+At the next training session, they were to put additional weights on the barbell.
+DeLorme noticed that when the war veterans lifted weights close to their maximum capacity, things happened to their muscles which made them adapt the next time they lifted weights.

-The discovery of the overload principle not only led to strength training becoming more accepted, but also to the general phenomenon of getting accustomed to extreme conditions.
-Strength training always involves anaerobic work, as the oxygen uptake is never sufficient.
-Overload means a workload in excess to what the body is accustomed to or, more precisely, work when the oxygen uptake is insufficient for the needs of the body.
+The discovery of the overload principle not only led to strength training becoming more accepted but also to the general phenomenon of getting accustomed to extreme conditions.
+Strength training always involves anaerobic work as the oxygen uptake is never sufficient.
+Overload means a workload in excess of what the body is accustomed to or, more precisely, work when the oxygen uptake is insufficient for the needs of the body.
 This, in other words, is why strength training is anaerobic, as the oxygen uptake is never enough.
-The overload principle tells us that increases in muscle size, muscle strength and endurance depend on an increase in work intensity during a specific time frame.
+The overload principle tells us that increases in muscle size, muscle strength and endurance depend on an increase in work intensity during a specified time frame.
 Muscle growth (hypertrophy) only occurs when the muscle works harder than usual.
-That’s why swimming longer sessions is not sufficient – you must also, at least sometimes, increase your speed to get the optimal effect of your training.
+That’s why swimming longer sessions is not sufficient—you must also occasionally increase your speed to get the optimal effect of your training.
 Training according to the overload principle leads to the following:

-1) Adaption The body is overloaded time and time again and thus gets accustomed to the increased demands, which results in a body that’s better prepared the next time around.
+1) Adaption: When the body is overloaded time and time again and gets accustomed to the increased demands, it results in a body that’s better prepared the next time around.

-2) Failed adaption The body fails to recover from the load and to get accustomed to the increased demands.
+2) Failed adaption/OVERTRAINING: The body fails to recover from the load or get accustomed to the increased demands.
 The result is a lower level of performance, which may be perceived as more or less chronic.